betacraft/dissecting-rails-workshop/exercise_2_active_record/README.md

 bundle exec rake # to run migrations and seed database
 ```

-## 2.1 - Write an User class and get all Active Record powers to it.
+## 2.1 - ActiveRecord : Write an User class and get all Active Record powers to it.

 To get started with creating a Active Record model, use the following: